 All About Earl Grey Tea

-what is earl grey black tea
+What is earl grey black tea

 If you're a fan of the bergamot and milk combo, and also a fan of delicious beverages, why not give a steamed tea latte a try.
 One of the most delightful ways to drink Earl Grey is to make it a London Fog.
 Simply steep the tea on the strong side (boiling water, 5 minutes) then top with steamed milk and a drizzle of vanilla simple syrup.
 We even make our own twist on the London Fog using our popular Hazy Grey tea blendwe call it the Hazy Fog.